pyrotato/cse15l-lab-reports/wk1-remote-access.md

 ![Image](commandsexample.png)

-And that's it!
+And that's it for Week 1: Remote Access!
 Hope that was informative, or nostalgic to me-of-the-future.